Orange County Divorce Lawyer

 • The living arrangements of each of the parents.

 The judge will also examine any unique details in a custody determination to decide what custody arrangement would best suit the child’s needs and interests.
 Child custody determinations revolve around two forms of custody: legal custody, which can make significant decisions for a child, and physical custody, which pertains to the child’s residency and where they will spend their time.
 Judges typically strive for joint custody arrangements as long as both parents are fit, as children tend to thrive best when they have access to both of their parents.
-A joint custody arrangement can divide legal custody between the parents, but for one of the parents to have greater physical custody.
-In this situation, the other parent would likely owe child support to the parent with more physical custody to address the children’s everyday needs.

 How Is Alimony Calculated?